Nothin' But Trouble (Nia Peeples album): Background

 Another singer and Peeples' labelmate Vanessa Williams was also working on her debut album The Right Stuff (1988) at that time.
 She later commented that the label's focus was on Peeples because of her high-profile role on the television series Fame, so they invested their sales and marketing efforts in her album.

 Critical reception

-Ron Wynn from AllMusic mistakenly gave the album four and a half out of five stars and wrote: “Nia Peeples did a creditable job as an actress on the Fame television show, and later hosted a couple of short-lived music programs, including one produced by Arsenio Hall's company.
+Ron Wynn from AllMusic wrote: "Nia Peeples did a creditable job as an actress on the Fame television show, and later hosted a couple of short-lived music programs, including one produced by Arsenio Hall's company.
 But she never demonstrated on any project that she was a good singer, and her faults were glaring on this late-'80s work.
 Operating on the premise that they could make Peeples a second-level Paula Abdul, the producers gave her the same type of dance-pop bubblegum fodder, but didn't make it as hook-laden or catchy as Abdul's songs.
 The results were predictable."